 That’s probably not the way your dog walks on a leash, however.

-All of these answers are too simplistic, and if you’ve tried to implement them, you’ve already seen they don’t work.
+All of these home made answers are too simplistic, and if you’ve tried to implement them, you’ve already seen they don’t work.
 That’s because there are usually a number of reasons why the dog is pulling you along, and all of them need to be addressed.
 Though you might hit upon a method that works for your dog by accident, my experience has been that is a pretty rare event.
-And so people tend to then head in one of two directions, they either give up on the whole affair and put the dog in some kind of contraption, like a restrictive harness, that prevents pulling, or they dramatically the force, dominance / intimidation, and pain to try and force the dog to stop pulling.
+And so people tend to then head in one of two directions, they either give up on the whole affair and put the dog in some kind of contraption, like an uncomfortable/ painful restrictive harness, that prevents pulling, or they dramatically increase the force, dominance / intimidation, and pain to try and force the dog to stop pulling.
 But, the problem really doesn’t get resolved, and oftentimes, other problems result, such as dogs that get more aggressive while on a leash.